openfoodfoundation/ofn-install/README.md

 Start with our [deployment tutorial](https://github.com/openfoodfoundation/ofn-install/wiki) to learn how to setup your own Open Food Network server with Ansible.

+For deploying OFN versions below `v4.x.x`, please use the `ofn-v3` branch of this repo.

 ## Playbooks

 These playbooks will install the Open Food Network app onto a server running an apt-compatible OS like Debian or Ubuntu.
-It has currently been tested on **Ubuntu 16.04 (64 bit) LTS** on AWS, DigitalOcean and Scaleway cloud servers.
+It has currently been tested on **Ubuntu 16.04 and 18.04 (64 bit)** on AWS, DigitalOcean and Scaleway cloud servers.

 The playbooks take information from the inventory.
 Make sure that your host's information is up to date before running a playbook.
 Make also sure to include your host's secrets file.